Smanar/Domoticz-deCONZ/README.md

 - Select again "deCONZ plugin" in the selectbox "Type"
 - Reconfigure the plugin, all the editbox on the bottom was reset to defaut.

 Your devices won't be reset.
-But your API key yes, so remember it before updating the plugin.
+But your setting, yes, so remember your API key before updating the plugin.
 I m sorry for that, but I have used a generic name as key on my previous version.

 # Domoticz-deCONZ